 Because the service is so streamlined, support at Wix takes a backseat.
 That isn’t to say it’s not available, but rather it’s usually not important.
 However, when questions do arise, the Wix help center is the place for answers.

 There are plenty of answers too.
 A long list of articles come with the 34 different topics, from general design questions to Wix-developed apps.
 When going through each, we noticed that the articles break down into two categories: FAQs and tutorials.

 The FAQs cover a surprising array of topics.
-For example, there’s a dedicated article for Wix Logo automatic renewal simply stating that a Wix Logo is a one-time fee.
+For example, there’s a dedicated article for Wix Logo automatic payment renewal, simply stating that Wix Logo is a one-time fee.
 It seems a bit unnecessary after reading, but imagining a scenario where this question comes up isn’t difficult.

 You have to find an article in the help center, scroll to the bottom and select “no” under the “did this answer your question?” section.
 Even after that, Wix will take you to an automated help system that will try again to find an article before sending you to support.

 This is a bit of a double-edged sword.
 With an overabundance of contact options, the support level often goes down, so weeding out any issues before the fact actually helps the quality of support you’re getting.
 In theory, this makes sense and, at Wix, it does in practice too.